kdave/btrfs-progs/Documentation/ch-fs-limits.rst

 maximum file name length
         255

-        This limit is imposed by Linux VFS, the strucutres of BTRFS could store larger file names.
+        This limit is imposed by Linux VFS, the structures of BTRFS could store larger file names.

 maximum symlink target length